 An interesting editorial written by David Sobotta in The News & Observer, entitled My descent into HOA hell in North Carolina, is both eye-opening and provocative.

-Three years after the transition, the developer still owns 20 lots, and has used proxies to vote family members and allies onto the HOA’s overwhelmed, floundering board.
+Three years after the transition, the developer still owns 20 lots.
+He uses proxies to vote family members and allies onto the HOA’s overwhelmed, floundering board.
 Now there’s no transparency at all.

 Sobotta calls for various reforms to include:

 - A state HOA commission to answer legal questions of HOA members

 - State sanctioned way to report assessment delinquencies to credit bureaus in leiu of liens and foreclosures